linode/docs/docs/networking/dns/dnssec-with-nsd-on-centos-7.md

 will only be one file in that directory: `nsd.conf`.

 That configuration file is mostly comments that explain what some of the options are for and what the defaults are.
-I would suggest backing it up and creating a fresh configuration file without the comments.
+I would suggest backing it up to `nsd.conf.default` and creating a fresh configuration file without the comments.

 Most of the defaults are fine, in most cases there is very little to actually configure.
 You will want to specify the IPv4 and IPv6 address that it listens